 The passion never left and in 2003 he discovered wildlife photography on a holiday in Africa.
 What started with a proper dose of wanderlust, a rental car and two weeks of vacation, soon became a lifestyle, a passion.
 Two years later he drove his own car on a road trip from Germany all the way down to South-Africa.
 The car stayed there and he kept coming back, already for thirteen years now.
 In the beginning he traveled all over, but the last couple of years it has been mostly Zimbabwe and Botswana.
 You will find him mostly in places like Mana Pools, the Kalahari and the Okavango Delta.
 Animals in action are his trademark and no one has more patience (as long as it concerns animals) to get that one right shot.

 Only in 2016 he decided to take it a bit further and so he had his first multimedia show, and participated in several photographic competitions.
 He became Botswana Wildlife Photographer of the Year (international category), was runner-up in the category mammals (Oasis – Internatioanl Award of Wildlife and Nature Photography 2017) and in the Scottisch Natural Heritage Photography Competition (Isle of May 2016).
-Besides that several photos of his were shown in the African Geographic Yearbook of 2017.
+Besides that several photos of his will be shown in the African Geographic Yearbook of 2017.